What to Look for in Your Affiliate Campaign?

 ● Transaction Fraud

-A transaction fraud involves using information from a stolen credit card to purchase a brand’s products/services.
-It causes credit card chargebacks, steals ad revenue, and high product returns rates.
+Transaction fraud involves using information from a stolen credit card to purchase a brand’s products/services.
+It causes credit card chargebacks, steals ad revenue, and high product return rates.

 ● Bot Traffic